-Lisa was not only tired and stressed beyond belief, but also had a bucket full of health complaints.
+Lisa was not only tired and stressed beyond belief, but her list of health complaints was extensive!
 She was experiencing intense PMS symptoms, vaginal dryness, thinning hair, and weight gain.
 She was irritable, forgetful, and had trouble concentrating.
 She regularly woke up at 2 am and felt like she needed a nap as soon as her alarm went off in the morning.

 What is progesterone deficiency